 What Estate Agents Say

-The consensus among estate agents is clear: a conservatory you can use all year round adds to a property's value, while a polycarbonate-roofed conservatory that's uncomfortable for most of the year is either ignored or treated as a negative by buyers.
+A conservatory you can use all year round is an additional usable room.
+A polycarbonate-roofed conservatory that’s uncomfortable for most of the year is either ignored or treated as a negative by buyers.
+That distinction matters at valuation time.

 When your conservatory has an insulated tiled roof, agents can market it as an additional usable room — whether that's described as a dining room, home office, playroom or garden room.
 This additional square footage, when presented as genuinely habitable, can increase your home's asking price meaningfully.